major macro economic indicators

 (e): Estimate. (f): Forecast.

-- Financial support from the United States and multilateral lenders
+- Financial support from the US and multilateral lenders

-- Free trade agreements with the United States and the EU
+- Free trade agreements with the US and EU

-- Geographic proximity to the United States and Mexico
+- Geographic proximity to the US and Mexico

-- High potential for tourism, agriculture, mining, hydroelectric and geothermal energy
+- High potential for tourism, agriculture (bananas, coffee, sugar), mining, hydroelectric and geothermal energy

 - Social and political instability